 Simple as that.
 What do I mean by “snappy”?

-This lets you apply paint consistently and predictably over its use during a miniature painting session.
+This lets you apply paint consistently and predictably during a painting session.

 The best brush for miniature painting can significantly affect the overall appearance and quality of your painting work.
 If you’re looking to achieve a professional look, investing in the right tools goes a long way.

 - Natural, Kolinsky sable tufts